nedkodimitrov/metro-pdf-receipts-to-xlsx/README.md

 `python custom_pdf_to_xlsx.py`
 Customized for the needs of a friend
 Convert all pdfs from pdfs/ in a new folder xlsx/
+Split each pdf into multiple xlsx with max 10 rows